-b) Hold Back on Deficiencies, Issuance of To ensure that a developer corrects any Final Acceptance Certificate - The County offsite infrastructure deficiencies a hold back will withhold 20% of the cost of front-end amount will be established. offsite infrastructure repayment amounts to The issue of a Final Acceptance Certificate expedite correction of deficiencies. by the County will be used to signal release At the conclusion of the warranty period and of holdback on payment to the developer. after construction deficiencies are completed a final acceptance inspection will be undertaken, a Final Acceptance Certificate will be issued and holdback on reimbursement may be released (assuming offsite reimbursement funds are available).
+b) Hold Back on Deficiencies, Issuance of Final Acceptance Certificate - The County will withhold 20% of the cost of front-end offsite infrastructure repayment amounts to expedite correction of deficiencies.

+At the conclusion of the warranty period and after construction deficiencies are completed a final acceptance inspection will be undertaken, a Final Acceptance Certificate will be issued and holdback on reimbursement may be released (assuming offsite reimbursement funds are available).